IHDE-Alliance/ISTP_metadata/docs/source/01_metadata-intro.md

 ## ISTP Guidelines Structure and Concepts
-- Data is time-ordered and time-identified; in CDF, times vary by record.
+- Data variables are associated with and indexed by a time variable.
-- Multiple time variables in a file, allowing data variables with different time cadences.
+- Multiple time variables in a file, allowing data variables with different times.
 - Set of required and recommended metadata (as defined in this document).
 - Structure of each variable (variable data type, number of its dimensions, and the dimension sizes) stays unchanged throughout the entire mission (all dataset files).
 - Variables can carry metadata, e.g., labels for dimensional variables.
 - Variable attributes can point to other variables by name and carry arguments, thus providing information about relationships among variables.
 - Slowly-varying data should be stored as variables rather than in attributes (CDF variables can be defined with record sparseness set to previous record, allowing storing only records that changed).
-- Skeleton CDF is a CDF with structure and metadata defined but no data, so it can be used as a template from which to build a data CDF file.
-[NetCDF Common Data Language (CDL)](https://docs.unidata.ucar.edu/nug/2.0-draft/cdl.html) is the netCDF equivalent.
-- General dataset and file naming conventions.
+- General dataset, file, and directory naming conventions.

 ## Defining a Dataset
 General guidelines for defining a dataset may include answering the following questions: